Medical Imaging, Computed Tomography, Advanced Technical Certificate

 Minimum Program Admission Criteria

-Applicants must have graduated from a JRCET-accredited radiography, nuclear medicine, or radiation therapy program and hold a certification from the American Registry of Radiologic Technologists (ARRT).
+Applicants must have graduated from a JRCERT-accredited radiography, nuclear medicine, or radiation therapy program and hold a certification from the American Registry of Radiologic Technologists (ARRT).
 Applicants must also hold a Texas Medical Board Medical Radiologic Technologist License.
 The student must complete and submit an application to the Medical Imaging department.
 Upon acceptance to the program, the student must also submit required health records, proof of health insurance, CPR certification (American Heart Associate--Health Care Provider), criminal background check, and drug screen as stated for all Medical Imaging students.
+Clinical affiliates may require additional immunizations, titers, and documentation.
 Acceptance into the Computed Tomography program is determined after review of the application and completion of requirements.
 Application to the program does not guarantee acceptance due to limited clinical availability.
-The Computed Tomography program is structured for students to complete the certificate in either one or two semesters.
-Prospective participants should call the Medical Imaging department at 281-476-1871 for additional information.
+The Computed Tomography program is structured for students to complete the certificate in one semester.
+Department Chair approval may be granted for two semesters with special circumstances.
+Prospective participants should email Albert.Garcia@sjcd.edu or firstname.lastname@example.org or call the Medical Imaging department at 281-476-1871 for additional information.

 Plan of Study

-Capstone Experience: CTMT 2461 Clinical 2 - Computed Tomography Technology/Technician
+Capstone Experience: CTMT 2461 Clinical II - Computed Tomography Technology/Technician